Teagasc at Munster Maths and Science Family Fair13 October 2019 13 October 2019

 Venue Mallow GAA Complex, Carrigoon, Mallow, Co Cork

-Approaching 5,000 attendees in 2017, this huge STEM (Science, Technology, Engineering and Maths) fair is now well established as a beacon event for STEM and an extension of the Mallow Maths & Science Schools Initiative to learn about STEM and to create awareness of how it envelops our daily lives.
+With approximately 5,000 attendees of all ages in 2018, this huge STEM (Science, Technology, Engineering and Maths) fair is now well established as a beacon event for STEM and an extension of the Mallow Maths & Science Schools Initiative to learn about STEM and to create awareness of how it envelops our everyday living, work and recreational activities.

-Thirteen schools from the Mallow, Buttevant and Doneraile areas will once again be showcasing their projects alongside the professionals and giants, some of which include the ever-popular Physics Busking group, Blackrock Castle Observatory, Blizzard Entertainment, the Maths Week crew, CIT, and UCC, together with local icons such as Teagasc, Dairygold, Kostal, EPS Group, and Hobart/AV Pound to name but a few.
+Schools from the Mallow, Buttevant and Doneraile areas will once again be showcasing their own imaginative and creative projects alongside the professionals, some of which include the ever-popular Physics Busking group, Blackrock Castle Observatory, Blizzard Entertainment, the Maths Week crew, CIT, and UCC, together with local icons such as Teagasc, Dairygold, Kostal, EPS Group, and Hobart/AV Pound to name but a few.

 This free- entry fair is geared towards all ages and attendees will enjoy a wide range of fun and interactive exhibits and demonstrations.
 It also provides a valuable opportunity to discuss with the professionals their careers working as an engineer, scientist, researcher, etc., as well as their paths to achieve their professions.

 With over 50 exhibits, the wide range of interactive displays include robotics, 3D visuals and simulations, gaming platforms, communications technology, microscopic exploration and even a ‘planetarium experience to visit the stars’, amongst many more fun and educational demonstrations at the Mallow GAA Sports Complex.